mohammedasker/100-days-of-code/r1-log.md

 ### R2D4 - Oct 24 2019

 I finish the Ajax crash course and the important points to remember is XMLHttpRequest, open, onload, and send.
 As long as I practice them and put them in real project, then I'll be all good.
 On the side note, I learn a bit of PHP and MySQL and how to send data to the database and fetch from it.
 I accidently became a full-stack developer.

+### R2D5 - Oct 25 2019

+I watched one more tutorial of Brad and this time it is fetch.
+Little bit easier than Ajax, but I guess I'll use them both depending on the project.